 At the start of the academic year, you should receive a talk from your programme leader or the Students’ Union about Course Reps, the role and what to expect.

-If you are interested and it sounds like something you would like to do, Your SU will be running online elections to elect all on campus Course Reps for each programme, stage and grouping within the University of Sunderland.
-This is the first year we will be running an online selection process for the whole university.
-In the last academic year we ran a pilot election in Faculty of Education and Society, and after this success will be rolling it out to the whole of the university.
+If you are interested and it sounds like something you would like to do, Your SU will be running an online selection process to become and choose all on campus Course Reps for each programme, stage and grouping within the University of Sunderland.
+In the last academic year we ran a pilot selection process in Faculty of Education and Society, and after this success will be rolling it out to the whole of the university.

-Below is all the information you need to know about the process of putting yourself forward, or recommend someone to be a Course Rep. This academic year (2019/20), YOUR Students’ Union is holding secure online elections on behalf of all courses in the University of Sunderland.
-Using the online system ensures that all students interested in the role have the opportunity to put themselves forward, and be democratically voted in to post by fellow course mates.
+Below is all the information you need to know about the process of putting yourself forward, or recommend someone to be a Course Rep. This academic year (2019/20), YOUR Students’ Union is running a secure online selection process on behalf of all courses in the University of Sunderland.
+Using the online system ensures that all students interested in the role have the opportunity to put themselves forward, and be fairly voted in to post by fellow course mates.

 For most courses there will be at least 1 Course Rep per year group (some larger courses, or courses with tutor grouping, may have different numbers of Course Reps).
-All information about how many Course Representatives on your course will be accessible on the Students’ Union website during the nomination period.
-If you have any questions about nominations, or recommending someone to be a Course Rep, contact the Students’ Union Representation team by email: email@example.com.
+If you have any questions about nominations, or recommending someone to be a Course Rep, contact the Students’ Union Policy and Campaigns team by email: email@example.com.

 To be a Course Rep, you first need to put yourself forward for the role.
 This simply means that you tell us you want to be a Course Rep for your course.
 You need to sign in into the website HERE (if you have never done this before, you will need to complete a short registration) and complete the form with key details including a short statement of why you want to be a Course Rep or some of the skills you have which will make you great in the role – this doesn’t need to be long, just a couple of sentences.